Diving Masks with Purge Valve – Are they any good?

 Diving masks with purge valves aren’t the most popular addition to the scuba mask market, but that doesn’t mean that there aren’t plenty of reasons to think about trying them out yourself.
 If you’re considering purchasing a new mask, but aren’t sure whether to go for a scuba dive mask with a purge valve, here’s everything you need to know about such dive masks.

 First of all, what is it, and how does it work?

-The purge valve on a mask serves to clear out trapped water without having to lift the mask off of your face to drain it.
+The purge valve on a dive mask serves to clear out trapped water without having to lift the dive mask off of your face to drain it.
 It does this through a one-way valve at the bottom of the nose pocket that will expel air when you exhale.
 Of course, in theory, masks that are fit appropriately shouldn’t have this problem at all, but as many divers will tell you, masks often do leak, usually because of normal wear and tear.

 What are the advantages of a mask with a purge valve?